PrernaDaphale/SpringBoot/README.md

 ## 7. Testing API
 - You can test the API using a tool like Postman or your web browser "https://localhost:8000/".

+This setup provides a complete solution for creating an API in Spring Boot